linusdunkers/cwtch-ui/README.md

 - Follow the steps above to fetch `libCwtch-go` and `tor` (these will fetch Android versions of these binaries also)
 - run `flutter run` with an Android phone connect via USB (or some other valid debug mode)

+### Building on Mac (for Mac)

+Currently unsupported but we are investigating support for this platform.

 ### Building Experimental iOS

+iOS builds of cwtch-ui is currently experimental and does not have the full support other platforms do.
+We are working on making it buildable for developers to experiment with for now.

 We currently do not auto build iOS libCwtch-go libraries so you'll need to make your own: